vaibhavisno-one/Doze_std-recreation/readme.md

-## I created this page to ccheck my gsap and animation skills
+## I created this page to check my gsap and animation skills